ever-been/everDoc/src/book/markdown/services.md

 These distributed data structures are also backed by the [MapStore](#devel.services.mapstore) (enabled by default).

 #### Task scheduling {#devel.services.taskmanager.tasks}
-Task state are described in the user manual - [Basic concepts ](#user.concepts.tasks).
+Task state are described in the user manual - [Basic concepts](#user.concepts.tasks).

 The Task Manager is responsible for scheduling tasks - finding a Host Runtime on which the task can run.
 Description of possible restrictions can be found at [Host Runtime](#devel.services.hostruntime)